Callixen/creon/README.md

 ## Support the Project

 CREON is free and open-source.
-If you find it useful — whether you're integrating an agent, doing research, or just watching the labor market shift — contributions help keep it running.
+If you find it useful — whether you're integrating an agent, doing research, or just watching the labor market shift -- feel free to support me.

 ---